 A rare genetic epilepsy that affects young children including babies who can have up to 20 seizures a day, as well as severe developmental delays.
 The drugs used to control the seizures can also have substantial side effects including irreversible eye and liver damage.
-Professor Chris Reid and Ms Laura Bleakley have created a mouse model of one of the mutations in the HCN1 gene which causes epilepsy, and are using this model to investigate how these mutations cause seizures and to determine the best ways of treating this condition.
+Professor Chris Reid and Ms Lauren Bleakley have created a mouse model of one of the mutations in the HCN1 gene which causes epilepsy, and are using this model to investigate how these mutations cause seizures and to determine the best ways of treating this condition.

 An inherited neuromuscular disorder that causes progressive muscle weakness and wasting throughout the body.
 Eventually, most people with Kennedy’s disease are wheelchair-bound and it can also cause speech and swallowing difficulties.
 This disease affects adults and the onset is usually between the ages of 30 and 50.
 Although only affecting men, women can be carriers of the gene.
 Currently, there is no treatment or cure for this condition.
-Associate Professor Turner and his team are investigating how next-generation DNA designer drugs called antisense oligonucleotides (ASOs) could be used to target and suppress the androgen receptor gene linked to Kennedy’s disease.
+Professor Turner and his team are investigating how next-generation DNA designer drugs called antisense oligonucleotides (ASOs) could be used to target and suppress the androgen receptor gene linked to Kennedy’s disease.

 Multiple system atrophy